Questions, Comments, or Corrections? Let us know!

 If you have any questions regarding your GOLD renewal, please contact Renewals@TeachingStrategies.com or complete the form at Renew your GOLD Subscription – Teaching Strategies.

-• At the beginning of the year, there needs to be an agreement between the district and EHS/HS GOLD administrators regarding the level of access each user receives, team member access, and funding source administrator access.
+• At the beginning of each school year, the district and Early Head Start/Head Start administrators should establish an agreement regarding user roles, team member access, and funding source administrator access.

-5. Who holds the GOLD account?
+4. Who holds the GOLD Child Profile?

 • Who will be responsible for entering child demographics on the child profile page